secretstartups/handbook/product/product-analysis/growth-data-guide/index.html.md

 The [Invite Acceptance Dashboard](https://app.periscopedata.com/app/gitlab:safe-dashboard/922565/Invite-Acceptance-Dashboard) is a good jumping-off point for working with this data.
 It leverages the more granular snippet detailed below, `[growth_data_group_namespace_invites_w_metadata]`.
-- Note: this dashboard is in the SAFE space.
+- Note: This dashboard is in the SAFE space.
 Instructions on how to request access [here](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/#accessing-a-safe-dashboard)

 **Granularity:** One record per invited user per namespace (one record per `member_id`)